 “My alarm was set for every two hours so that I could wake up to turn him, so that he wouldn’t get bed sores,” said Joan.

 This exhausting cycle continued for another 10 years, literally taking everything from Joan and Rodney.
 Joan told NPR that she eventually came to a point where she said to Martin, “I hope you die.“

-However, the doctors insisted that Martin still had the mind of a 3-year old.
-But one nurse, named Verna, was convinced that there was something there.
+However, the doctors insisted that Martin still had the mind of a 3-year-old.
+But one nurse, named Verna, was convinced something more was there.

 “I then gave up my job,” said Joan.